Skip to content

 - For non-domain machines, manual Kerberos config is required

-• vScope runs as a domain account (e.g., DOMAIN\svc_vscope)
+• vScope runs as a domain service account (e.g., DOMAIN\svc_vscope)

 • You want to use the account’s existing Kerberos tickets